scalameta/metals/docs/integrations/new-editor.md

 ### `window/showMessageRequest`

 Used to send critical and actionable notifications to the user.
-To notify the user about long running tasks that can be cancelled, the extension `metals/slowTask` is used instead.
+To notify the user about long running tasks that can be cancelled.

 ## Metals server properties